o1-labs/proof-systems/book/src/specs/kimchi.md

 4. sample the `PERMUTS` shifts.

-### Prover Index
+### Prover & Index

-The prover follows the following steps to create the prover index:

-### Verifier Index

-The verifier index is essentially a number of pre-computations containing:

-* the (non-hidding) commitments of all the required polynomials
+Both the prover and the verifier index, besides the common parts described above, are made out of pre-computations which can be used to speed up the protocol.

+We shy away from specifying exactly what these pre-computations can be in this specification.

+TODO: should we though?

 ## Proof